Galapagos, Easter Island, Buenos Aires, and Iguazu Falls

 Around midday, the tour will head north to the equator for a trip to the monument at the Middle of the World.
 You may choose to visit either the Ethnographic or the Inti Ñan Museum, both located near the site of the monument.
 Along the way you will stop for a traditional Ecuadorian lunch (not included.
 Overnight in Quito.
 (B)

-Morning transfer to the airport in Quito for the flight to Galapagos.
-Passengers are picked up at the airport by our naturalist guides and taken on a ten minute bus drive to the pier to board the M/Y Coral I and II.
+Departure from Quito to San Cristobal Island (2.5 hours flight).
+Arriving in Galapagos,passengers are picked up at the airport by our naturalist guides and taken to the pier to board the M/Y Coral I or M/Y Coral II.

-After the visit you will go straight to Baltra Airport for your return flight to Quito.
-Upon arrival, you will be greeted and then transferred to your hotel.
-Overnight in Quito.
+After the visit, you will be transferred to Baltra Airport for your flight to Guayaquil.
+Upon arrival, you will be transferred to your hotel.
+Overnight in Guayaquil.
 (B)

 Morning transfer to the airport for the flight to Santiago, Chile.
 After passing through immigration and customs, proceed to the reception area, where our inbound services representative will be holding a sign with your name on it.
 You will be greeted and then transferred to your hotel.
 Overnight in Santiago.
 (B)

 In the morning, you will have a panoramic city tour of Santiago, which will include Parque O’Higgins, Plaza de Armas (the city’s historic center), Palacio de la Moneda, ex-National Congress, Mapocho Station Cultural Center, Santa Lucia Hill, the place of Santiago’s founding in 1541,and the Bohemian district of Bellavista.
 In the afternoon, you will visit your choice of one of the following vineyards around Santiago (included in price): Concha y Torro, Cousino Macul, and Undurraga.
 Overnight in Santiago.
 (B)